Victoria Cane, Ph.D, LP, Clinical Director of KEBT:

 In therapy, my aim is to work collaboratively towards client-identified goals.
 I often incorporate skill-building into sessions in order to help clients with their relationships and learning more effective ways of coping.
 I enjoy working with a wide range of clients.

 I have advanced training in Dialectical Behavior Therapy (DBT) and regularly incorporate aspects of DBT into my practice including teaching skills aimed at regulating emotion, learning to validate self and others, being mindful, coping with stress, and actively building the life that you want.
 I am currently certified as a DBT therapist through the founder's certifying body, The DBT-Linehan Board of Certification.
+I am currently pursuing level 2 certification in RODBT for issues of over-control.

 Follow @kzooevidencebasedtherapy on Instagram for DBT-inspired posts.